bsc-dom/dataclay/docs/source/index.rst

 Usage
 -----

-The :doc:`user-guide` is the place to go to learn how to use the library and accomplish common tasks.
-The more in-depth :doc:`advanced-usage` guide is the place to go for lower-level tweaking.
+The :doc:`user-guide` is the primary resource for learning how to use the library and accomplish common tasks.
+For lower-level tweaking, refer to the :doc:`advanced-usage` guide.

 The :doc:`reference/index` documentation provides API-level documentation.

 Deployment
 ----------

-The :doc:`deployment` guide provides information on how to deploy dataClay in different scenarios.
+The :doc:`deployment` guide offers information on how to deploy dataClay in different scenarios.

 License
 -------

-dataClay is made available under the BSD License.
-For more details, see `LICENSE.txt <https://github.com/bsc-dom/dataclay/blob/main/LICENSE.txt>`_.
+dataClay is licensed under the BSD License.
+For more information, refer to the `LICENSE.txt <https://github.com/bsc-dom/dataclay/blob/main/LICENSE.txt>`_.

 Contributing
 ------------

-We happily welcome contributions, please see :doc:`contributing` for details.
+We welcome contributions to dataClay.
+Please see the :doc:`contributing` for more details.